Check my availability

-Okay, so first things first – shoot me an email or a phonecall and make sure I have your date and time available!
+Okay, so first things first – shoot me an email or a give me a call or a text to see if I’m available for your date and time.
 If I’ve got another commitment on that day, I may ask you if you’re flexible with your start time.

 I’ll email you back with some propaganda about what I do and why you should book me, along with my price.
 If you’re happy with everything, then you have two choices:

 - Set up a meeting (in person, phone or zoom) so we can chat and see if with click

 - Book me sight unseen – this is actually how most of my clients go – it’s all about gut instinct and most couples know straight away if I’m for them.